groupvine/gv-doc/about/golocal.md

 </table>

-Note that by using View Credits, we ensure that your account will only be charged when your ad is actually viewed.
+Note that by using View Credits, we ensure that your account will only be charged when your ad is viewed.

 To start running your ad, we’ll email you an invoice using PayPal (which accepts all major credit cards).
-After receiving your payment, your ad should typically be ready within 24 hours to be begin running in the next emails sent by the school communities you have specified!
+After receiving your payment, your ad is typically ready within 24 hours to begin running in the subsequent emails sent by the school communities you have specified!

 <a href="mailto:support@groupvine.com?subject=Questions%20about%20getting%20started%20with%20GoLocal&body=My%20website:%20%0D%0AQuestions:%20%0D%0A" target="_blank">